Slurry Separation

 Different industries rely on solid-liquid separation equipment to address unique challenges:

-• Mining: Separation equipment dewaters, slurries and extracts valuable minerals, enabling efficient processing and waste management.
+• Mining: Separation equipment dewaters, slurries and extracts valuable minerals, including processing of sand such as frac sand and aggregate sand, enabling efficient processing and waste management.

 • Wastewater Treatment: Clarifiers and centrifuges manage sludge dewatering and recycling, ensuring compliance with environmental regulations.